Caring For Engineered Wood Flooring

 Using Cleaning Products On Engineered Wood Flooring

-● Stay away from wax-based cleaners/harsh detergents.
-Just be conscious to check the label of any cleaning products you buy and make sure they’re safe to be used on engineered wood flooring.
+● Stay away from wax-based cleaners and harsh detergents.
+Be sure to check the label of all your cleaning products to confirm whether they are appropriate for engineered wood flooring materials.

 Maintaining Your Engineered Wood Floor